top of page

 Relax and breathe slowly.

-Imagine that from a space of light a beautiful white rose appears in front of you.
+Imagine that, from a space of light, a beautiful white rose appears before you.

 Imagine breathing out your grief into the rose from your heart.